gonmf/dakilang/README.md

 Operator clauses cannot be overwritten or retracted with clauses with the same name and arity.
 They also only unify with some data types - for instance an arithmetic clause will not unify with string arguments.
 Illegal arguments, like trying to divide by 0, also do not unify.

-Let's now go back to how to implement a program that returns the value of the Fibonnaci sequence at position N. At first glance the solution would be:
+Let's now go back to how to implement a program that returns the value of the Fibonacci sequence at position N. At first glance the solution would be:

 ```java
 > fib(1, 1).